Dimtemp/SCOMTraining/18-Secondary-Management-Server.md

 # High available management servers

-Perform a reboot on the LON-DC1 before beginning this lab.
-This is to prevent an issue with the certificate revocation role.
-Also, this lab requires an internet connection for the virtual machines, for the installation of the .NET Framework.

 ### Perform the following step on the host server:
 1. Open Hyper-V Manager and open the LON-SV2 virtual machine settings to mount the SCOM DVD from the **C:\Hyper-V\files** folder.